-This trope is frequently done for the purpose of warning about drinking, smoking, or using drugs and the depiction can often come across as Anvilicious.
-Other times, the John Barleycorn And Friends trope will be employed in a less serious and more light-hearted fashion.
+This trope is frequently done for the purpose of warning about drinking, smoking, or using other drugs and the depiction can often come across as Anvilicious.
+Other times, the John Barleycorn and Friends trope will be employed in a less serious and more light-hearted fashion.

-Kumar is trying to liberate Harold from jail in Harold And Kumar Go To White Castle when he is distracted by a giant bag of weed at the police station.
-Kumar immediately forgets about Harold and has an elaborate Dream Sequence where he falls in love with the anthropomorphized bag of weed—then makes love to said anthropomorphized bag of weed—then marries the bag of weed—then is stuck in a miserable squabbling marriage with the bag of weed.
+- Kumar is trying to liberate Harold from jail in Harold & Kumar Go to White Castle when he is distracted by a giant bag of weed at the police station.
+Kumar immediately forgets about Harold and has an elaborate Dream Sequence where he falls in love with the anthropomorphized bag of weed, makes love to said anthropomorphized bag of weed, marries the bag of weed and then is stuck in a miserable marriage with the bag of weed.

 Harold: Kumar!
 Still in jail, asshole!
 Come here!

-In Simon R. Green's Hawk & Fisher novel The God Killer, the medieval-fantasy beat cops stop off at the Temple of John Barleycorn for a refreshing libation after a hard day of investigation a crime spree in the religious district.
+- In Simon R. Green's Hawk & Fisher novel The God Killer, the medieval-fantasy beat cops stop off at the Temple of John Barleycorn for a refreshing libation after a hard day of investigating a crime spree in the religious district.

-Another name well known from British folk songs is Nancy Whiskey.
+- Another name well known from British folk songs is Nancy Whiskey.
 She personifies whiskey as an alluring femme fatale.

-In "I Drink Alone" by George Thorogood And The Delaware Destroyers, the singer refers to his "friends" which are actually brand names for beer and liquor.
+- In "I Drink Alone" by George Thorogood, the singer refers to his "friends" which are actually brand names for beer and liquor.
 These include "his good buddy Weiser", "Jack Daniels and his partner Jimmy Beam", and his "dear Old Grand-Dad".

-"That Smell" by Lynyrd Skynyrd, an anti-drug song from the 70s, uses the phrase "monkey on your back" which is a common idiom for drug addiction, usually to heroin.
+- "That Smell" by Lynyrd Skynyrd, an anti-drug song from the 70s, uses the phrase "monkey on your back", a common idiom for drug addiction, usually to heroin.